-Cost: $1,650 (a deposit of $300 reserves your space with the full balance due by June 10)
+Cost: $1,650 (a deposit of $300 reserves your space with the full balance due by May 15, 2015)

-Early Bird – $200 off for registering and paying by May 15, 2014
+Early Bird – $200 off for registration and payment by April 15, 2015

-PDC Refresher – $200 discount, participants with a previous 72-hr Permaculture Design Certification
+PDC Refresher – $200 discount, participants with a previous 72-hr Permaculture Design Certification (PDC)

 Friends – Register with a friend or family member for $150 off each.
-Register with 2 friends or family members for $200 off each.